madpilot78/FreeBoxPHP/README.md

 (check the FreeBox/IliadBox display to authorize the client)

-Once the client ha been authorized its permissions can be configured in the FreeBox/IliadBox UI.
+Once the client has been authorized its permissions can be configured in the FreeBox/IliadBox UI.

-With the token it is possible to access the full functionality.
+With the token it is possible to access all the provided functionality.

 For example to display IPv6 configuration: